The links below may assist anyone who wishes to pursue the themes

 Actually there are so many entry points to the subject but most will lead you to stargates and fiction.
-It remains difficult to separate these from serious research.
+It remains difficult to separate these from true research.

 Erlingsson’s Irish Hypothesis